benmellin/FeedForward-NN-Projects/README.md

 # Missing Data Prediction
-#### - The goal of this project is to create a deep learning network that predicts values for missing data.
+- The goal of this project is to create a deep learning network that predicts values for missing data.
-#### - I will randomly remove values from the residual sugar column of the UCI machine learning repository wine data set, and attempt to use deep learning to predict these values
+- I will randomly remove values from the residual sugar column of the [UCI machine learning repository wine data set](https://archive.ics.uci.edu/ml/machine-learning-databases/wine-quality/winequality-red.csv), and attempt to use deep learning to predict these values.
-#### - This project was designed by Mike X Cohen for his Deep Understanding of Deep Learning Course.
+- This project was designed by Mike X Cohen for his Deep Understanding of Deep Learning Course.
-#### - This is my unique solution to this project.
+- This is my unique solution to this project.
 Much of the code for this project has been adapted from this course.
-#### - This is the link to the data I will be using: https://archive.ics.uci.edu/ml/machine-learning-databases/wine-quality/winequality-red.csv
+- My NN usually achieves an R value of at least .9, but it depends on the data that is being predicted and how the weights are initialized.

 ```python